Can Creatine Increase Testosterone? (Explained)

 For example, a given rise in testosterone may have a substantial impact on muscle growth over several months but not over several days.

-To summarise, creatine supplementation seemed to have a possible testosterone or DHT boosting impact in three studies, but no effect was found in another ten.
+Possibly, creatine supplementation seems to have a potential testosterone or DHT boosting effect in some studies, but no effect was found in other studies.
+There is still a lack of conclusive research.

-However, there is still a lack of conclusive research.
-Based on the majority of the results, there is likely no significant impact on testosterone levels, and if there is, it is likely a small change and indirect from supplementing with creatine itself.
+Based on the majority of the results, there is likely no significant impact on testosterone levels, and if there is, it is likely a small change and may be indirect from supplementing with creatine itself.

 References